tracking

 6. Connect Fasting to Their World

-Frame it in a way that makes sense to them:
+The point is, we owe it to our students to attempt to reframe fasting in a way that makes sense to them:

 • Social Media Fast – Give up Instagram for a week and replace that time with prayer.